 - AND the body’s own balancing system

 Exercise is great for a whole host of reasons, most importantly it keeps us healthy and mobile.
 In terms of weight loss, we need to move a lot more than we realise if we are to burn up the calories.
 The good news is that exercise strengthens our muscles and having a little more muscle increases metabolism.
 All great news for weight managment.
 However, certain forms of exercise will, for some people, make them feel hungrier and need to eat more.
 There are lots of options when it comes to exercise but some people find it hard to stay motivated.
-The key is to find things you enjoy and do it often enough to make a difference.
+The key is to find things you enjoy and do them often enough to make a difference.

 Relaxation and Play

 Taking time out each day is important.
 We all need to turn off our stress response and relaxation can be a great way to do that.
 Whether you choose to laugh, dance, meditate, garden, walk in nature or play is up to you but there are serious health benefits to be gained from doing so.
 It doesn’t have to be for long, a short meditation can be enough to relax your body and mind.